-7. Graph of the contributions of each project analysed to the cumulative impact.
+7. Graph of the contributions of each project analyzed to the cumulative impact.
 This graph can be made directly by taking the projects included in the analysis and comparing the values of total effects derived from each project.
-In the case of a CIA from the perspective of a project, it is advisable to divide each of the Total Impacts Due to the Project by the Total Impact due to the Base Project.
-With this, the standardised impact of the Base Project will be equal to the unit and all other impacts will be a percentage of this value (see Figure No. 31).
-Thus, these new magnitudes can be plotted in a bar chart, where the contribution to the cumulative impact of each project will result in several times the impact of the Base Project.
-For the example in question the resulting graph is as follows:
+In the case of a CIA from the perspective of a project, it is advisable to divide

+Graph of the cumulative impact with respect to the impact of the base project